Chat with us, powered by LiveChat

 What is the cost per credit hour?

 Coursework is completed asynchronously, which means students can log in whenever it suits their schedule.
-The number of login attempts is not measured, though students are required to complete weekly assignments, which may include quizzes, web posts, case study activities and discussions.
+The number of login attempts is not measured, though students are required to complete weekly quizzes and web posts, and take part in discussions.

-Courses make use of a number of different formats, including video lectures, written content, articles and web resources.
-Assessments may include quizzes, discussion posts and case study activities.
+Courses involve a number of different formats, including video lectures, written content readers, articles and web links.
+Assessments include assignments and quizzes.

 Do courses need to be completed in a certain order?

-GMS6780 Addiction: Neuroscience and Trends and GMS6781 Foundations in Addiction and Substance Use Disorders are prerequisites for the other four required courses in the graduate certificate.
-GMS6780 and GMS6781 can be taken one at a time in any order, or both at the same time.
-After completing these two prerequisite courses, students are free to take concurrently whatever number of courses they feel they are able to manage.
+GMS 6780 Addiction: Neuroscience and Trends and GMS 6781 Foundations in Addiction and Substance Use Disorders are prerequisites for the other four required courses in the graduate certificate.
+After completing the two prerequisite courses, students are free to take concurrently whatever number of courses they feel they are able to manage, as soon as those courses become available.

 Who should enroll in this program?

-The program is an excellent fit for current and aspiring social workers, counselors, physicians and nurses, as well as individuals in a range of other fields such as education, law, business, law enforcement, religious-based service and others who desire specialized training in addiction.
-For those seeking Certified Addiction Professional (CAP), Certified Master’s Level Addiction Professional (MCAP), Certified Addiction Counselor (CAC) or equivalent professional certifications, the program offers a unique opportunity to prepare for these exams through courses that cover all the required knowledge and competency areas.
-Qualified applicants who are in recovery are welcome to apply.
+The program is a perfect fit for social workers, counselors, physicians, nurses and others with a bachelor’s degree or higher who desire specialized training in addiction.
+For those seeking Certified Addiction Professional, Certified Addiction Counselor, or other professional certifications, the program offers a unique opportunity to prepare for the exams through courses that cover all the required knowledge and competency areas, and through optional clinical supervision experience.

-How can I apply the Graduate Certificate in Addiction and Recovery to my current career?
+How can I apply the Graduate Certificate in Addiction & Recovery to my current career?

-Additionally, the program prepares students for Florida Certification Board (FCB) and International Certification and Reciprocity Consortium (IC&RC) certification examinations, in anticipation of earning the CAP, MCAP, CAC and equivalent credentials.
+Additionally, the program prepares students for Florida Certification Board (FCB) and International Certification and Reciprocity Consortium (IC&RC) certification examinations, in anticipation of earning the CAP, CAC and other credentials.

 Where can I get more information about professional certification and reciprocity?